hitzhangjie/golang-debugger-book-en/book/9-develop-sym-debugger/3-高级功能扩展/109-howto_transcript_debugging.md

-## transcript 设计与实现
+## Design and Implementation of transcript

-### 调试记录本
+### Debugging Notebook

-大家在执行Linux命令时，为了记录刚才一系列操作中执行的命令，以及命令的输出，通常我们会使用 `script` 命令来完成这个事情。系统学习过Linux命令行操作的读者，对此应该都不会感到陌生。
+When executing Linux commands, to record the commands executed in a series of operations and their outputs, we typically use the `script` command.
+Readers who have systematically learned Linux command-line operations should be familiar with this.

 see `man 1 script`: